Service Authentication

 Verifying Incoming Authentication

-DTZ automatically handles authentication verification for incoming requests.
+DTZ automatically handles authentication for incoming requests.
 When a user makes an authenticated request to your service, DTZ:

-- Validates the authentication credentials
+- Validates the authentication credentials.

-- Converts API keys to JWT tokens
+- Converts API keys to JWT tokens.

-- Forwards the request with a
+- Forwards the request with an

 Authorization: Bearer <token>